Ayr research facility

 - KEW single head thresher

-Experimental and contract research in field crops, tree crops and horticulture is undertaken.
+Experimental and contract research in field crops, tree crops and horticulture.

 Specific focus includes: